AmalSunny992/Basic-SQL/db.md

 Types of NoSQL Databases:

-Key-Value Stores: Data is stored as a collection of key-value pairs.
+**Key-Value Stores**: Data is stored as a collection of key-value pairs.

 Examples: Redis, DynamoDB

-Document Stores: Data is stored in documents (typically JSON or XML).
+**Document Stores**: Data is stored in documents (typically JSON or XML).

 Examples: MongoDB, CouchDB

-Columnar Databases: Data is stored in columns rather than rows.
+**Columnar Databases**: Data is stored in columns rather than rows.

 Examples: Apache Cassandra, HBase

-Graph Databases: Data is represented as graphs with nodes, edges, and properties.
+**Graph Databases**: Data is represented as graphs with nodes, edges, and properties.

 Examples: Neo4j, Amazon Neptune